 Some nurseries sell fruit trees with multiple varieties of related fruits grafted onto one tree.
 This is a good option if you only have room for one tree but

-Plant What You Want to Eat!
+Plant the Fruits and Nuts You Want to Eat

 Once you know what types of fruit and nut trees will grow in your area, you can narrow down your list.
 Choose the varieties and types of fruit that you enjoy eating and would like to preserve for later.
 If you don’t like Granny Smith, don’t pick that apple variety for your home orchard.
 Most gardening catalogs provide plenty of information to help you pick the best fruits for your tastes.